 How I sold 1 of my businesses last year

 When I sold the business in November I really didn’t know what to do for a few weeks.
 I was really depressed for a few weeks.
 You might think why would you be depressed if you just netted a six figure amount?
 Well I worked on this business for more than 3 years and it was kind of one of my babies that I took care of every day.

 All of a sudden it was gone and while I still had my other businesses going on I felt empty with one big part of my daily life gone.
 Haters gonna say, take the money and be happy.
 But thats not what I m about.

-Every since starting on this eCommerce journey I realized I like building different businesses.
+Ever since starting on this eCommerce journey I realised I like building different businesses.
 Now, 4 months later I have come to terms with the fact that I just need to move on and build something else in its stead.